-When you’re not making enough milk for your baby, you want to increase breast milk production fast!
+If you’re not making enough milk for your baby, you may want to increase breast milk production fast!
 There are tons of methods for boosting milk supply, but some of them take longer than others.
-Here are 9 things you can try to increase milk supply in one day.
+Here are 8 things you can try to increase milk supply in one day.

-How long it takes to increase your milk supply depends on the method that you try.
+How long it may take to increase your milk supply depends, in part, on the method that you try.

 How do you do breast compressions?
 Basically all you need to do is just move your hands around on your breasts and squeeze.
 Make sure to switch sides every so often so that you don’t focus on one side and get lopsided.

 A hands-free bra can make it easier do to breast compressions – more info on which pumping bras are best for breast compressions here.